CodingMilitia/Blog/content/posts/2021-03-14-setting-up-demos-in-azure-part-2-github-actions.md

 date: 2021-03-14 16:00:00+01:00
 layout: post
 title: "Setting up demos in Azure - Part 2: GitHub Actions"
-summary: "Building on the work from the previous post, in this one we make use of GitHub Actions to setup workflows for easy setup and teardown of a demo environment in Azure."
+summary: "Building on the work from the previous post, in this one we make use of GitHub Actions to setup workflows for easy setup and tear down of a demo environment in Azure."
 images:
 - '/assets/2021/03/14/setting-up-demos-in-azure-part-2-github-actions.png'
 categories: